wslutilities/wslu/README.md

 A WSL system information printer to print out system informations from Windows 10 or Linux.

 **wslfetch**
-A WSL Screenshoot Information Tool to print information in an elegant way.
+A WSL screenshoot information tool to print information in an elegant way.

 **wslvar**
 A WSL tool to help you get Windows system environment variables.

-**wslview/wview**
+**wslview**
 A fake WSL browser that can help you open link in default Windows browser.

-**wslstart/wstart**
-A file launcher for to open files from WSL in Windows.

 **wslupath**
 A WSL tool to convert path styles.

-**wslec**
-A profile script that helps you automatically set all environment variables when you WSL startup.

-**wslcron**
-A job scheduler that is properly working on WSL.
+**wslact**
+A set of quick actions for WSL such as creating startup tasks and manually sync time between Windows ans WSL.

 ## Status